Welcome to today's edition of the Rush 24-7 podcast.

 Let's compare it to John Edwards.

-And then he's talking about about you know the the downtrodden and all of this.
+And then he's talking about, you know, the downtrodden and all of this.

 It really is a joke.

-And once again, if you take a look at America's pension for suing for fun and profit, why doesn't big corporate big corporate America get tort reform passed if they get their way with everything?
+And once again, if you take a look at America's penchant for suing for fun and profit, why doesn't big corporate America get tour reform passed if they get their way with everything?

 If everything's about corporations and business, why don't we have limits on punitive damages?

-Why don't we have the English rule law or the English uh the English rule as it's called where the loser would pay?
+Why don't we have the English rule law or the English rule, as it's called, where the loser would pay?

-Why don't we eliminate junk science or have some reasonable sanity about discovery rules that can drag corporate America and i in in the courtroom or in discovery for hours, hours, days, months, years, and drain them.
+Why don't we eliminate junk science or have some reasonable sanity about discovery rules that can drag corporate America in the courtroom or in discovery for hours, hours, days, months, years and drain them?

 Why isn't corporate America getting their way?